bupt-ai-cz/BALNMP/README.md

 - Conclusion: Our study provides a novel DL-based biomarker on primary tumor CNB slides to predict the metastatic status of ALN preoperatively for patients with EBC.

-## Dataset
+## BCNB Dataset

-Our paper has introduced a new dataset that includes whole slide images (WSIs) of early breast cancer patients and the corresponding clinical data.
+Our paper has introduced a new dataset of **Early Breast Cancer Core-Needle Biopsy WSI (BCNB)**, which includes core-needle biopsy whole slide images (WSIs) of early breast cancer patients and the corresponding clinical data.
 Based on this dataset, we have studied the deep learning algorithm for predicting the metastatic status of axillary lymph node (ALN) preoperatively by using multiple instance learning (MIL), and have achieved the best AUC of 0.831 in the independent test cohort.
 For more details, please review our [paper](https://arxiv.org/abs/2112.02222).
+For full access to the BCNB dataset, please visit the [project page](https://bupt-ai-cz.github.io/BALNMP/).

 ### Description

-The dataset is collected and organized by the experienced doctors of our research group.

-There are a totally of 1058 patients and they are divided into the following 3 categories according to the axillary lymph node (ALN) metastasis:
+There are a totally of **1058 patients** and they are divided into the following 3 categories according to the axillary lymph node (ALN) metastasis:

 - N0: having no positive lymph nodes (655 patients, 61.9%).
 - N+(1-2): having one or two positive lymph nodes (210 patients, 19.8%).
 - N+(>2): having three or more positive lymph nodes (193 patients, 18.3%).

-Except for the WSIs, we have also provided the clinical data of each patient, which includes age, tumor size, tumor type, ER, PR, HER2, HER2 expression, histological grading, surgical, Ki67, molecular subtype, number of lymph node metastases, label.
+**Except for the WSIs, we have also provided the clinical data of each patient, which includes age, tumor size, tumor type, ER, PR, HER2, HER2 expression, histological grading, surgical, Ki67, molecular subtype, number of lymph node metastases, label.**

-The WSIs is provided with `.jpg` format and the clinical data is provided with `.xlsx` format.
+The WSIs are provided with `.jpg` format and the clinical data are provided with `.xlsx` format.
+The dataset is collected and organized by the experienced doctors of our research group.

+Based on this dataset, we have studied the prediction of the metastatic status of axillary lymph node (ALN) in our [paper](https://arxiv.org/abs/2112.02222), which is a weakly supervised classification task, and the researches to predict histological grading, molecular subtype, HER2, ER, and PR are also feasible.
+We do not limit the specific content for your research, and any research based on our dataset is welcome.

-The usage of this dataset must follow the [license](https://github.com/bupt-ai-cz/BALNMP#license).
-We have used this dataset for weakly supervised classification, and we do not limit the specific task types for your research.
-Please note that the dataset is only used for education and research, and the usage for commercial and clinical applications is not allowed.
+**Please note that the dataset is only used for education and research, and the usage for commercial and clinical applications is not allowed.
+The usage of this dataset must follow the [license](https://github.com/bupt-ai-cz/BALNMP#license).**

 ### Annotation